docarray/docarray/docs/user_guide/representing/array.md

 predict(docs.image)
 ```

-First difference is that you don't need to call `np.stack` on `docs.image` because `docs.image` is already a contiguous array.
+The first difference is that you don't need to call `np.stack` on `docs.image` because `docs.image` is already a contiguous array.
-Second difference is that you just get the column and don't need to create it at each call.
+The second difference is that you just get the column and don't need to create it at each call.

-One of the other main difference between both of them is how you can access document inside them.
+One of the other main differences between both of them is how you can access documents inside them.

-If you access a document inside a `DocList` you will get a `BaseDoc` instance, i.e, a document.
+If you access a document inside a `DocList` you will get a `BaseDoc` instance, i.e., a document.

 If you access a document inside a `DocVec` you will get a document view.
-A document view is a view of the columnar data structure but which
+A document view is a view of the columnar data structure which
-looks and behave like a `BaseDoc` instance.
-It is actually a `BaseDoc` instance but with a different way access the data.
+looks and behaves like a `BaseDoc` instance.
+It is a `BaseDoc` instance but with a different way to access the data.

 When you do a change at the view level it will be reflected at the DocVec level.